FociSolutions/Orbital-Demo/README.md

 3. Select **"From File(s)"** and upload your existing file(s) and click **"Next"**.

 4. The webpage should load and parse the JSON file with the applicable endpoints, requests, policies and responses intact.

+### Exporting to Mock Server
+1. On the left-side navigation menu, click **"Export Mock to Server"** to navigate to export current mock definitions to the target server.

+2. Specify the target server URI to upload active mock definitions.
+For the Orbital Server, https://localhost:5001/api/v1/OrbitalAdmin is the base URL to route endpoints to a centralised controller.

+3. Check the currently active mock definitions within your browser session (or check the **"Select All"** checkbox), and press `>` or `<` to move the definitions to stage for upload to the server.

+4. Once target files are selected within the **"Files Selected to Export"**, click **"Upload"**.

+### Test the Scenario

+- Testing with Angular demo app